-The Clinic approaches domestic violence as a fundamental human rights issue with far-reaching effects on families and communities.
-Our core mission is to address gender-based violence, while also teaching a new generation of law students the skills necessary to become excellent lawyers and creative legal problem solvers.
+The Clinic approaches intimate partner violence as a fundamental human rights issue with far-reaching effects on families and communities.
+Our program has a dual mission: 1) to provide holistic, expert legal advocacy to historically underserved survivors of gender-based violence through civil legal services, post-conviction, and clemency; and 2) to teach a new generation of law students the skills necessary to become excellent lawyers, creative legal problem solvers, and trauma-informed practitioners.

 Students in the Domestic Violence Clinic are in and out of the courtroom throughout the year, representing survivors through a combination of emergency hearings, contested trials, pre-trial motions, and oral arguments.
 Under the intensive supervision of three full-time faculty with national and international expertise, students serve as “first chair” in their cases, handling all aspects of clients’ legal proceedings.
 To prepare for their trials, student attorneys conduct trauma informed interviewing, draft pleadings and discovery requests, and conduct and defend depositions.

 In this fast-paced legal setting, students learn the skills necessary to become excellent lawyers, no matter what field they enter after graduation.